Carlos Castaneda: Disappearances

 Around the time Castaneda died, his companions Donner-Grau, Abelar and Patricia Partin informed friends they were leaving on a long journey.
 Amalia Marquez (also known as Talia Bey) and Tensegrity instructor Kylie Lundahl also left Los Angeles.
 Weeks later, Partin's red Ford Escort was found abandoned in Death Valley.
 Luis Marquez, Bey's brother, went to the police in 1999 over his sister's disappearance, but could not convince them that it merited investigation.

-In 2003, Partin's sun-bleached skeleton was discovered by a pair of hikers in Death Valley's Panamint Dunes area and identified in 2006 by DNA testing.
+In 2003, Partin's sun-bleached skeleton was discovered by a pair of hikers in Death Valley's Panamint Dunes area, and identified in 2006 by DNA testing.
 The investigating authorities ruled the cause of death as undetermined.
 However, Castaneda often talked about suicide, and associates believe the women killed themselves in the wake of Castaneda's death.
+As of 2024, none of the other four missing "witches" have been heard from since their disappearance and their fates remain undetermined.
+Some of Castaneda's followers have speculated that they may have ritually committed suicide as an attempt to follow Castaneda into the afterlife, as Castaneda preached that by using shamanic practices one could cheat death by transferring their energy into an "alternate dimension".